MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-working-across-m365.md

 ## What is unified app management

 App developers can create apps that work in not just Microsoft Teams but also in Microsoft Outlook and in Microsoft 365 App.
 Such apps are available in app store and as custom apps.
 You can evaluate an app once and deploy it everywhere if it meets your org requirements.
-To make app governance easier, we are introducing unified app management feature.
+To make app governance easier, we're introducing unified app management feature.

-Till now, you manage the same app separately in the following two place that can lead to potentially conflicting settings for the same app and some admin confusion.
+Until now, you manage the same app separately in the following two place that can lead to potentially conflicting settings for the same app and some admin confusion.

-* In the Integrated apps page in Microsoft 365 Admin Center.
+* Integrated apps page in Microsoft 365 Admin Center.
 It has governance controls for Outlook and the Microsoft 365 App surfaces.
 For more information, see [integrated apps](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps).
 The changes made here affect only Teams apps in Outlook and the Microsoft 365 app.
-* In the Manage apps page in Teams Admin Center.
+* Manage apps page in Teams Admin Center.
 It has governance control for apps for Teams client.
 The changes you make in the Teams admin center, impact apps in only Teams.

-We shall introduce a functionality that allows you to easily manage your app availability across supported clients in a consistent way.
+We'll introduce a functionality that allows you to easily manage your app availability across supported clients in a consistent way.
 Your intent and desired outcomes synchronize across the admin centers to ensure.
 You don't have to use two different admin center UIs to manage the same app.

 > [!IMPORTANT]
 > The feature is available only if you've [migrated to app centric management](app-centric-management.md#migrate).
 If your org is using permission policies to manage access to apps, then the unification of admin settings doesn't happen in your org.